Mads Meier Jæger

 Welcome to my website.
 I am Professor of Sociology at the University of Copenhagen.

+Most importantly, I am a proud father of two.
+In my spare time, I enjoy analog photography, music, and a good run.
 Please feel free to contact me if you're interested in my work.
 My Twitter handle is @MadsJaeger